deepjavalibrary/djl/example/SSD.md

 Single-shot Object detection
 ============================

-In this tutorial, we will walk through the Single-shot Object detection model trained by MXNet.
+In this tutorial, you walk through the Single-shot Object detection model trained by MXNet.

 ## Setup Guide

 #### Prepare test image files

-You can find test image in project test resource folder: src/test/resources/3dogs.jpg.
+You can find the test image in the project test resource folder: src/test/resources/3dogs.jpg.
-You can also download other images from internet.
+You can also download other images from the internet.

 ## Build example project